preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ![Advisor Session (Machine)](Images/PD1.jpg)

 ![Advisor Session (Machine)](Images/PD2.jpg)
--This event was held on 29th October 2024.This competition was held for students to make them familiar with the topics like How to access McGraw Hill ebooks, How to use DELNET, How to access EBSCO Journals, How to access IEEE Journals, How to search a book in WebOpac ; making the students familiar with the library resources.
+- <div align="jutify">This event was held on 29th October 2024.This competition was held for students to make them familiar with the topics like How to access McGraw Hill ebooks, How to use DELNET, How to access EBSCO Journals, How to access IEEE Journals, How to search a book in WebOpac ; making the students familiar with the library resources.
 The students were awarded with three positions according to their posters.

 ---------------------------------------------
 ### 2 Day’s Workshop on 3D Printing : Peer to Peer Learning